 It is no surprise that fiber is a powerful natural suppressant of appetite.
 This keeps you from regularly reaching out for junk.

-It is important to know that by suppressing your appetite, soluble fiber makes it more likely for you to reduce your intake of calories.
+It is important to know that soluble fiber makes it more likely for you to reduce your intake of calories by suppressing your appetite.
 This would, in turn, help you lose weight.

 There are tons of theories regarding how fiber helps for the reduction of appetite.

-However, the most popular one is that it helps in the regulation of hormones involved in controlling appetite.
+However, the most popular one is that it helps regulate hormones involved in controlling appetite.

 FTO gene, obesity, and weight loss

 Even though everyone can benefit from consuming a fiber-rich diet, the effects of such a diet can vary from person to person.

 Some people can lose a considerable amount of weight from this diet, while for others, dropping a few kilos might take a while.